GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 Here is where we actually build our stencil (lines 14-17).
 Behind the scenes the system is compiling code based on a number of considerations, most important of which is the target
 architecture: CPU or GPU.
-We will discuss more build options in a future section, but you will always have to specify `func` (to determine what stencil is being built), and `compute_dims` (we will discuss restricting the `compute_dims` in a later guide).
+You will always have to specify `func` (to determine what stencil is being built), and `compute_dims`(we will discuss restricting the `compute_dims` in a later guide), unless you are using stencil_factory.from_origin_domain() to compile a stencil, which will be discussed in a later section.

 Finally we can run the program: